ethangreen-dev/lovely-injector/README.md

 ## Manual Installation

-**Tip:** You can navigate to the location by right-clicking the game in Steam, hovering "Manage", and selecting "Browse local files".
+**Tip:** You can navigate to the game's directory by right-clicking the game in Steam, hovering "Manage", and selecting "Browse local files".

-### Windows
+### Windows + Proton / Wine

 1. Download the latest release for Windows.
 This will be `lovely-x86_64-pc-windows-msvc.zip`.
 2. Open the .zip archive, copy `version.dll` into the game directory.